PritamChakrabortyShuvo/Linux/09_Configure-NFS-Server.md

     sudo exportfs -a
 ```
 #### 5. **Adjust Firewall Settings (If Applicable)**
-If a firewall is active, we must allow NFS traffic.
+If a firewall is active we must allow NFS traffic.
 To allow NFS Service run :
 ```bash
     sudo ufw allow from client_machine_ip to any port nfs
 ```